 UBS posts doubling of third-quarter profit in Ermotti's swan song

-UBS on Tuesday posted a 99per cent jump in third-quarter profit on heavy turnover in global markets, helping the bank to a strong performance in investment banking as well as an unexpected rise in earnings for wealth management.

-ZURICH: UBS on Tuesday posted a 99per cent jump in third-quarter profit on heavy turnover in global markets, helping the bank to a strong performance in investment banking as well as an unexpected rise in earnings for wealth management.
+ZURICH: UBS on Tuesday (Oct 20) posted a 99 per cent jump in third-quarter profit on heavy turnover in global markets, helping the bank to a strong performance in investment banking as well as an unexpected rise in earnings for wealth management.

-Net profit for the world's largest wealth manager climbed to US$2.1 billion for the July-September period, surpassing by a wide margin expectations for US$1.557 billion in the bank's poll of 22 analysts.
+Net profit for the world's largest wealth manager climbed to US$2.1 billion for the July to September period, surpassing by a wide margin expectations for US$1.557 billion in the bank's poll of 22 analysts.

 "Our third quarter results continue to demonstrate that our strategy is differentiating us as we continuously adapt and accelerate the pace of change," Chief Executive Sergio Ermotti said in his last month at the helm of Switzerland's biggest bank.
 He is due to be replaced in November by former ING head Ralph Hamers.